bruce-hill/tomo/docs/metamethods.md

   of `equals` may be faster to compute than `compare` for certain types, such as tables.

+- `hash(x:&T, type:&TypeInfo)->Int32`: Values are hashed when used as keys in a table or set.
+Hashing is consistent with equality, so two values that are equal _must_ hash to the same hash value, ideally in a way that makes it unlikely that two different values will have the same hash value.

 Metamethods are automatically defined for all user-defined structs, DSLs, and enums.
 At this time, metamethods may not be overridden.